lilihryn/Liliia-Hryniuk/README.md

 ### 👋 About me

- Hi there, I'm Liliia Hryniuk - a motivated and adaptable professional seeking to leverage my strong communication and problem-solving skills in a new role as a  penetration tester, or QA tester.
+ Hi there, I'm Liliia Hryniuk - a motivated and adaptable professional seeking to leverage my strong communication and problem-solving skills.

-📚 Recently completed courses in Java programming, penetration testing, and QA testing, and eager to apply my new knowledge and skills to a challenging and rewarding position in the tech industry.
+📚 Recently completed courses in Java programming, penetration testing, and QA testing, and I am eager to apply my new knowledge and skills to a challenging and rewarding position in the tech industry.

 ### 💼 My experience

-I have experience working as a Content Moderator at Conectys Sp ZOO, where I reviewed and moderated online content to ensure that it complied with company policies and community standards.
+I have experience working as a Content Moderator at Conectys Sp ZOO, where I reviewed and moderated online content to ensure it complied with company policies and community standards.
 I evaluated user-generated content for appropriateness, quality, and relevance and removed or flagged inappropriate, offensive, or spammy content.
 I maintained accurate records of moderation activity and provided reports as needed, all while working collaboratively with other team members to ensure a consistent and high-quality user experience.

 In addition, I worked as a Warehouse Team Member at Volkswagen Group Polska and Amazon Fulfilment Polska.
 In these roles, I gained valuable experience collaborating with other team members to meet shipment timetables and reduce errors.
 I selected, packed, and promptly shipped customer orders and examined products for damage, passing information to the Quality Team.
 I contributed to team efforts by accomplishing related results as needed and provided quality service by following organization standards.